-Prior to coming to UA, I taught at the State University of New York’s College of Technology at Alfred (2014-17), Michigan Technological University (2008-14), the University of New Mexico (2002-7), Lesley University’s Art Institute of Boston (1999-2001), Northeastern University (1997-9, 1986-88), and the University of Maine at Fort Kent (1988-90).
-Internationally I worked as an English teacher at Amakusa Senior Secondary in Hondo, Japan (1991-3), a Peace Corps teacher trainer at the Fiji College of Advanced Education in Fiji (1994-6), the Director of the I.B.
-Theater Arts Program at the Colegio Internacional de Caracas in Venezuela (2001-2), and an ESL instructor at Inlingua International Language Center in San Jose, Costa Rica (2007-8).
+Prior to coming to UArizona, I taught at the SUNY College of Technology at Alfred (2014-17), Michigan Technological University (2008-14), the University of New Mexico (2002-7), Lesley University’s Art Institute of Boston (1999-2001), Northeastern University (1997-9, 1986-88), and the University of Maine at Fort Kent (1988-90).
+Internationally I worked as an English teacher at Amakusa Senior School in Hondo, Japan (1991-3), as a Peace Corps Teacher Trainer at the Fiji College of Advanced Education in Fiji (1994-6), as the Director of the I.B.
+Theater Arts Program at the Colegio Internacional de Caracas in Venezuela (2001-2), and as an ESL instructor at Inlingua International Language Center in San Jose, Costa Rica (2007-8).

 I have a Ph.D. in Rhetoric and Technical Communication from Michigan Technological University, an MA in English (Composition & American Literature) from Northeastern University, and a BA in English from the University of Maine.
 I also hold certification in Teaching English as a Foreign Language (TEFL) from the Maximo Nivel Language Center in San Jose, Costa Rica.